Roger E. Olson

-Roger Eugene Olson (born 1952) is an American Baptist theologian and Professor of Christian Theology of Ethics at the Baylor University.
+Roger Eugene Olson (born 1952) is an American theologian and Professor of Christian Theology of Ethics at Baylor University.

 Biography

 Personal life

 Olson was born on February 2, 1952, in Des Moines, Iowa.
 He is married and he and his wife have two daughters and one granddaughter.
-He is member of Calvary Baptist Church in Waco.
+He is a member of Calvary Baptist Church in Waco.

 Education

 Olson studied at Open Bible College in Des Moines, North American Baptist Seminary, and Rice University, where he obtained his Ph.D. in Religious Studies in 1984, under the supervision of Nields Nielsen.
 He is also an ordained Baptist minister.

-He was influenced by: Donald G. Bloesch, Robert Jenson, Jürgen Moltmann, Bernard Ramm, and Jack Rogers.
+He was influenced by Donald G. Bloesch, Robert Jenson, Jürgen Moltmann, Bernard Ramm, and Jack Rogers.

 Career

 Since 1999, Olson has been Holder of the Foy Valentine Professor of Christian Theology of Ethics at George W. Truett Theological Seminary of Baylor University, Waco, Texas.
+Olson retired in December 2021.

 Theological contribution

 Advocacy of Arminianism

 Olson identifies himself as a classical Arminian, and is known for his stance in favor of Arminianism.
 He has written several books including Arminian Theology: Myths and Realities (2006) in which he defined and defended his vision of Arminianism.
 Olson fundamentally defines Arminianism by God's "limited" mode of providence and by God's "predestination by foreknowledge" mode of election.

-According to him, adherence to classical Arminianism is defined by being classically Protestant, affirming total depravity, conditional election, unlimited atonement, prevenient grace, and that God is in no way, and by no means the author of sin and evil but that these are only permitted by him.
+According to him, adherence to classical Arminianism is defined by being classically Protestant, affirming total depravity, conditional election, unlimited atonement, prevenient grace, and that God is in no way, and by no means, the author of sin and evil but that these are only permitted by him.
 Olson's definition, without taking a position on the conditional preservation, is close to the view of the Remonstrants prior to 1618.

-For Olson, "classical Arminianism" as defined is centered on God's Grace and sovereignty, and is intrinsically an evangelical theology.
-Olson also refers to "classical Arminianism" as "evangelical synergism": "Synergism" referring to cooperation between God and creature and "evangelical" to distinguish it from Catholic or Easter Orthodox synergism.
+For Olson, "classical Arminianism" as defined is centered on God's grace and sovereignty, and is intrinsically an evangelical theology.
+Olson also refers to "classical Arminianism" as "evangelical synergism": 'synergism' referring to cooperation between God and creature and 'evangelical' to distinguish it from Catholic or Eastern Orthodox synergism.

 Olson says that the first principle of Arminianism is "Jesus Christ as the full and perfect revelation of the character of God".
-This principle has a particular significance within the Calvinism-Armininian debate, where the character of God (and especially his love) as revealed by Jesus-Christ, is for Olson, better represented by the Arminian view.
+This principle has a particular significance within the Calvinism–Armininian debate, where the character of God (and especially his love) as revealed by Jesus Christ is, for Olson, better represented by the Arminian view.
 Olson says that, as a consequence of this point, Arminians only believe in libertarian free will to avoid making God the author of sin and evil, and because it is an experienced reality necessary for responsibility.